Find My Footwear

 By Kieran Alger

-In the past few years Saucony has produced some of the best running shoes for daily training miles and race day.
-The Saucony Endorphin Speed set the benchmark for speedy daily trainers and the Endorphin Pro and Elite offered marathon racing potential to rival some of the top carbon race shoes.
-Meanwhile staples like the Ride, Tempus, Triumph and Guide all catered for those everyday miles with combinations of good comfort, stability and solid value.
+Saucony is a brand on the rise.
+In recent years it has produced some of the best running shoes for daily training and race day.
+At the faster end, the Saucony Endorphin Speed set the benchmark for speedy daily trainers and the Endorphin Elite delivered marathon racing potential to rival some of the top carbon race shoes.

 Saucony Shoes

-1. Saucony Hurricane 24 – Stable Daily Trainer for Cushioned Easy/Recovery Runs
+1. Saucony Hurricane 25 – Best Stable Daily Trainer for Cushioned Easy/Recovery Runs

-2. Saucony Endorphin Speed 4 – Daily Trainer All-Rounder With a Faster Edge
+2. Saucony Endorphin Speed 5 – Best Daily Trainer All-Rounder With a Faster Edge

 3. Saucony Endorphin Pro 4 – Best Carbon Plate Shoe for Tempo Runs